-An amount equal to the excess of the initial public offering price of a Bond as shown on the front cover hereof over its stated redemption price at maturity constitutes premium on such Bond.
-A purchaser of a Bond must amortize any premium over such Bond's term using constant yield principles, based on the purchaser's basis in such Bond as reduced by a corresponding amount, resulting in an increase in the gain (or decrease in the loss) to be recognized for federal income tax purposes upon the sale or disposition of such Bond prior to its maturity.
+An amount equal to the excess of the initial public offering price of a First Series A Bond as shown on the inside cover hereof over its stated redemption price at maturity constitutes premium on such First Series A Bond.
+A purchaser of a First Series A Bond must amortize any premium over the term of such First Series A Bond using constant yield principles, based on the purchaser's yield to maturity.
+As premium is amortized, the purchaser's basis in such First Series A Bond is reduced by a corresponding amount, resulting in an increase in the gain (or decrease in the loss) to be recognized for federal income tax purposes upon a sale or other disposition of such First Series A Bond prior to its maturity.
 Even though the purchaser's basis is reduced, no federal income tax deduction is allowed.
-Purchasers of any Bonds, whether at the time of the initial issuance or subsequent thereto, should consult their own tax advisors with respect to the determination and treatment of premium.
+Purchasers of any First Series A Bonds which are issued at a premium, whether at the time of the initial issuance or subsequent thereto, should consult their own tax advisors with respect to the determination and treatment of premium.